enriquegrodrigo/spark-crowd/sphinx/package/other.rst

 of learning from crowdsourced data:

-* `Ceka <http://ceka.sourceforge.net/>`_: it is a Java software package based on WEKA, with a great number of methods that can be used to learn from crowdsource data.
+* `Ceka <http://ceka.sourceforge.net/>`_: it is a Java software package based on WEKA, with a great number of methods that can be used to learn from crowdsourced data.
 * `Truth inference in Crowdsourcing <https://zhydhkcws.github.io/crowd_truth_inference/index.html/>`_ makes available a collection of methods in Python to learn from crowdsourced data.

-Both are useful packages when dealing with crowdsourced data, with a focus on research. `spark-crowd` is different, in the sense that not only is useful in research, but in production as well, providing tests for all of its methods with a high test coverage.
+Both are useful packages when dealing with crowdsourced data, with a focus mainly on research.
+Differently, `spark-crowd` is useful not only in research, but also in production.
+It provides a clear usage interface as well as software tests for all of its methods with a high tests coverage.
 Moreover, methods have been implemented with a focus on scalability, so it is useful in a wide variety of situations.
-We provide a comparison of the methods over a set of datasets next, taking into account both quality of the models and execution time.
+A comparison of the methods over a set of datasets is provided in this section, taking into account both quality of the models and execution time.

 Data
 -----